universalbit-dev/HArmadillium/host/readme.md

 ### Hostname and `/etc/hosts` in Ubuntu

 #### **What is a Hostname?**
 A **hostname** is a human-readable label assigned to a device on a network.
 It uniquely identifies a machine and allows devices to communicate with each other using names instead of IP addresses.
-In a High Availability (HA) cluster like **HArmadillium**, hostnames simplify configuration and communication between the nodes.
+In a cluster, hostnames make it easier to reference and manage each node.

 For example, the hostnames in the HArmadillium cluster are:
 - `armadillium01`